hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 The default plotly chart includes a tool bar, making the graphical region too small on "Big Road" template.
 There are two ways to work around:

 1. Use `<ratio-1-to-1>` tag to wrap the `<responsive-block>`.
 2. Remove the tool bar from plotly chart.
+Use `"displayModeBar": False` in `config`.
+Checkout [sample code](https://nbviewer.jupyter.org/github/hupili/python-for-data-and-media-communication/blob/master/plotly-examples/Export%20plotly%20chart.ipynb)

 The second way is recommended.
 When using the 1st solution, there will be a large chunk of blank on the page.
 This area is intended to show the tool bar when hovering your mouse on the chart.
 Hovering does not make sens on mobile devices.